karazinscalausersgroup/token-sdk/design/design.md

 `StatePointer`s come in two variants:

 * `StaticPointer`s which refer to a specific `StateRef`, or;
-*  `LinearPointer`s which allow a `ContractState` to "point" to the most up-to-date version of a state.
+*  `LinearPointer`s which allow a `ContractState` to "point" to the most up-to-date version of a `LinearState`.
 Instead of linking to a specific `StateRef`, using a `StaticPointer` a, `LinearPointer` contains the `linearId` of the lineage of `LinearState` to point to.
+It goes without saying that `LinearPointer`s can only be used with `LinearState`s

 State pointing is a useful pattern when one state depends on the contained data within another state and there is an expectation that the state being depended upon will involve independently to the depending state.
+This might be to divide responsibility for updates or to compartmentalise data for privacy reasons.

 ```kotlin
 class LinearPointer<T : LinearState>(